 - Environmental protection - elected: Philippe Auzon

-- road management - elected: Pascal Aupy
+- of road management – elected: Olivier Parillaud

 - social action of community interest - elected: Clarisse Duluc